radlee/Node-Tutorial/NodeSetup.md

 ## Node JS Javascript from the command line

-Let's run a simple JavaScript script from the command line:
+Let's create a simple JavaScript file and run it from the command line:

 * Create a file called `hello.js`
-* copy this text into the file: `console.log('hello world!');`
+* Copy this text into the file: `console.log('hello world!');`
 * Save the file
-* now run it using `nodejs hello.js`
+* Now run it using `nodejs hello.js`
-* what happens?
+* What happens?

 So what just happened?
 You liberated your JavaScript knowledge from the command line.